-Everyone carries two copies of the APOE gene, which makes a protein called apolipoprotein E (ApoE).
-There are three different types of the APOE gene, called alleles: APOE (epsilon) e2, e3 and e4 (or just E2, E3 and E4).
-Everyone has two copies of the gene so the combination determines your APOE "genotype”: either E2/E2, E2/E3, E2/E4, E3/E3, E3/E4, or E4/E4.
-The E2 allele is the rarest form of APOE and carrying even one copy appears to reduce the risk of developing Alzheimer's while the APOE3 allele is the most common and doesn't seem to influence the risk.
-The APOE4 allele, present in ~20% of the population, increases the risk for Alzheimer's.
-APOE4 alleles are the greatest genetic risk factor for late-onset Alzheimer's.
-However, this doesn't mean that you will absolutely get Alzheimer's disease if you have one or two copies of APOE4.
-Many people develop Alzheimer's who don’t have an APOE4 allele.
-It does, however, increase your risk for developing the disease as well as lower the age of potential disease onset.
+There are three types of the APOE gene, called alleles: APOE2, E3 and E4.
+Everyone has two copies of the gene and the combination determines your APOE "genotype"—E2/E2, E2/E3, E2/E4, E3/E3, E3/E4, or E4/E4.
+The E2 allele is the rarest form of APOE and carrying even one copy appears to reduce the risk of developing Alzheimer's by up to 40%.
+APOE3 is the most common allele and doesn't seem to influence risk.
+The APOE4 allele, present in approximately 20% of people, increases the risk for Alzheimer's and lowers the age of onset.
+Having one copy of E4 (E3/E4) can increase your risk by 2 to 3 times while two copies (E4/E4) can increase the risk by 12 times .

 Get the latest brain health news: